Skip to content

 • omitting both --skill-set and --skill expands the catalog's CLI-default set list

-• the CLI-default set list is all; use --skill-set core when you want the managed-launch selection
+• use --skill-set core when you want the non-extension baseline without extension skills

 • repeatable --skill-set expands named sets in the order given